travelgateX/documentation-site/content/distribution/overview.md

 Distribution-X is also a master entities storage (static information specific to the organization, such as meal plan codes, suppliers, hotels, ...) for the following reasons:

-* To support static information operations: All the information linked to the static information operations (list of hotels with basic information, list of meal plans, list of suppliers, etc.) is extracted directly from the master entities storage of Distribution-X so that: no queries or requests are made to suppliers or other external systems .
+* To support static information operations: All the information linked to the static information operations (list of hotels with basic information, list of meal plans, list of suppliers, etc.) is extracted directly from the master entities storage of Distribution-X so that: no queries or requests are made to suppliers or other external systems.
 It is a way of having information controlled without depending on other systems.

 * To support the Rules Management Extranet